Simon-Brandt/ShellArgparser/docs/roadmap.md

 #### 6.1.2.
 Any argument number

-- ***Description:*** Currently, the argument numbe rmay only be a natural number, including zero, or `+`.
+- ***Description:*** Currently, the argument number may only be a natural number, including zero, or `+`.
 The Python argparse module supports also `?` for an argument with an optional value, and `*` for an argument with as many values as given, starting from zero (not one as with `+`).
 Still, their implementation requires further considerations for the necessary parsing steps.
 - ***Implementation likelihood:*** High.

 #### 6.1.3.
 Script description